StreamMDX Perf Harness

 Performance.getMetricsandMemory.getDOMCounters(Chromium only). - This harness uses the docs worker (

-/workers/markdown-worker.js) and demo registry. perf:demotargets the/demopage and is separate from this harness.
+/workers/markdown-worker.js) and demo registry. perf:demotargets the/demopage and is separate from this harness.- Treat shipped client bundle, hosted worker asset, runtime loaded code, and peak memory as different cost categories.